-The 90th Macy’s Thanksgiving Day Parade offers 2.5 miles of family-friendly viewing spots.
-Here’s a NYC insider’s guide to the route and best spots to enjoy the balloons, floats and bands:
+The 91st Macy’s Thanksgiving Day Parade offers 2.5 miles of family-friendly viewing spots.
+Here’s a NYC insider’s complete guide to the route and best spots to enjoy the balloons, floats and bands:

 Central Park West: Viewing starts at 75th Street, just below the official start of the parade, on the west, or street side, of the avenue, to 59th St. There is no public viewing on the Central Park side of the avenue, which is closed other than for invitation-only grandstand seating.
 The parade passes along this stretch from 9 to 10:30am, and early birds are often in line by dawn to snag a front row spot.